The Main Components of an Effective Visual Management System

 • Also known as Visual Control.
 Visual Workplace, and Visual Factory.

 Visual management is a business management approach that communicates important information in a visual and real-time manner.
 It is a system of labels, signs, markings, information displays, and visual guides instead of written instructions.
-Lean organizations rely heavily on visual management to detect abnormalities, reinforce standards, and ensure stability and safety are maintained in the workplace.
-It is especially important during the early phase of Lean implementation.
+Lean organizations rely significantly on visual management to detect abnormalities, reinforce standards, and ensure stability and safety are maintained in the workplace.
+Visual management is particularly important during the early phase of Lean implementation.

-A good illustration of visual management are road signs, traffic lights and lane markers on the road.
+A good illustration that demonstrates the power of visual management is found in road signs, traffic lights, and lane markers on the road.
 The messages they convey are so clear that when you see a traffic light for example, you know exactly what you should be doing.
-Research shows that people tend to learn and process information more visually.
-Our brains simply respond better and faster to colors, shapes, patterns, graphics and pictures.
+Research has consistently demonstrated that people tend to learn and process information more effectively when presented visually.
+Our brains inherently respond with greater speed and accuracy to colors, shapes, patterns, graphics, and pictures.
 Just as road signs are easier to understand than written signs, workplace visuals are easier to understand than written instructions.
-Therefore, effective workplace visuals can have a positive impact on safety, productivity, quality, and on-time delivery.
+Therefore, incorporating effective workplace visuals can yield positive impacts on safety, productivity, quality, and on-time delivery.

 Visual management includes a wide range of visual controls that help making all workplace elements and processes more visually apparent.
-Visual controls can be:
+These visual controls can be:

 1. Informative to show identity, directions, strategic goals, customer expectations and compliance requirements.